rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

     `make_cache_dir` is a boolean that specifies whether the cache should be used to speedup loading of repositories or not (see :ref:`\building_and_reusing_the_repo_cache-label`).

+    `logfile` is a string giving a path of a log file location.

   .. method:: add_cmdline_package(filename)